-Other articles you would like: Why Do Dogs Rub Their Face? and How to Get Your Uncooperative Dog To Take a Pill?
+Other articles you would like: Why Do Dogs Rub Their Face? and Why Is My Dog on Furosemide Wetting the Bed?

 Top 6 Reasons for Grainy Dog Poop

 No one likes to think about dog poop, least of all look at it, but when you notice a grainy color, it may be a warning sign of something more serious.
-Let’s take a closer look at six of the most common reasons for grainy dog poop.
+Let’s take a closer look at six of the most common reasons for when dog poop looks grainy.

 Reason 1: They Ate Grain